CCRAN November 14

 photo

-Julia Girmenia, Key Collaborator, Rethink Breast Cancer; Early Age Onset Inflammatory Breast Cancer Patient, Stage 4
+Julia Girmenia, Key Collaborator, Rethink Breast Cancer; Stage 4 Early Age Onset Inflammatory Breast Cancer Patient

 Julia (she/her) is a passionate advocate, dedicated traveller, and "stage 4 thriver" diagnosed at 33 with Inflammatory Breast Cancer (Her2+).
 Julia found healing through Rethink’s Stretch, Heal, Grow retreat, and various community programming.
 She is committed to changing the negative narrative surrounding life with Metastatic Breast Cancer and raising awareness about the disease.
 With over 15 years of experience in Canada’s charitable sector, Julia has led the delivery of high-impact initiatives focusing on arts & culture, climate action, food insecurity and women’s health.
 She has spoken on numerous media platforms and fundraisers to inspire change and drive awareness for these important issues.
 Julia is fueled by her love for adventure and connecting with people.
 MBC can’t stop Julia from bringing joy, energy, and a zest for life to everything she does.